leibnitz27/cfr/README.md

 As part of the Maven build automatic decompilation tests are performed.
 They verify that the current decompiled output of CFR matches the expected previous output.
 The test data (Java class and JAR files) are part of a separate Git repository; it is therefore necessary to clone this repository with `git clone --recurse-submodules`.
 The expected output and CFR test configuration is however part of this repository to allow altering it without having to modify the corresponding test data.
 The test data is in the `decompilation-test/test-data` directory, and the respective expected data and custom configuration is in the `decompilation-test/test-data-expected-output` directory (with a similar directory structure, see [Expected data structure](#expected-data-structure) below).

-The decompilation test is also performed by the GitHub workflow and in case of test failures the unified diff is available in a workflow artifact called "decompilation-test-failures-diff".
+The decompilation tests are also performed by the GitHub workflow, and in case of test failures the unified diff is available in a [workflow artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) called "decompilation-test-failures-diff".

 **The expected output is not the gold standard**, it merely describes the currently expected output.
 There is nothing wrong with adjusting the expected output, if the changes to the decompilation results are reasonable.